Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-01-13-volume-rendering-with-webgl.md

 fragment shader; however, we can still use the vertex shader and the fixed function interpolation hardware for some useful computation.
-Our vertex shader will transform the volume based on the user's camera position, and compute for us the ray direction and eye position in the volume space, and pass them to the fragment direction.
+Our vertex shader will transform the volume based on the user's camera position, and compute the ray direction and eye position in the volume space, and pass them to the fragment shader.
 The ray direction computed at each vertex is then interpolated across the triangle for us by the fixed function interpolation hardware on the GPU, letting us compute the ray directions for